MakeSchool-Tutorials/SA2017-App-Competition-Instructions/P00-App-Competition/content.md

 ## Some notes

-Everyone should submit their Summer Academy projects! **While including a demo video and/or links to your launch product is not required, including those will increase your visibility and likelihood of winning the competition.
-You can submit now without one and add the extra resources later!**
+Everyone should submit their Summer Academy projects! **While including a demo video and/or links to your launched product is not required, including these will increase your project's visibility and likelihood of winning the competition.
+You can submit now without them and edit your submission to add them later!**

 See [this page](https://support.apple.com/en-us/HT201066#record) for information on how to record from your iOS device.